Welcome to diaforum.se

 To the right of Rallarvegen is the navvies' cottage at Sandå, where the navvies lived when the Bergen Railway was built in 1895–1909.
 A navvy was a person employed to build the railway.

-1. Rallarvegen – the navvies' road – in Norway
+2. Photos from Rallarvegen – the navvies' road in Norway

-[Photo of larvae that chew on a leaf of a bird cherry tree.]
+[Photo of larvae chewing on a leaf of a bird cherry tree.]

 © Photo Conny Andersson 2007